 1. Valle, Martin.
 “Nación y el sujeto gay en la narrativa mexicana” (University of California at Irvine, Spanish and Portuguese.)

 2. Banzhaf, Pia.
-“The Neuroaesthetics of Storytelling with Puppets” (Queen’s University Kingston, Cultural Studies)
+“Towards a Cognitive Poetics of Puppetry” (Queen’s University Kingston, Cultural Studies)

 3. Panteli, Georgia.
 "From Puppet to Cyborg: Deconstructing the Myth of Pinocchio" (University College London, Comparative Literature)